 Finding out the trigger of bad behavior can open the door to directly addressing the problem.
 You can either start a discussion about it and come to a conclusion together or you can set ground rules, as we’ll discuss below.

-Make it clear that you are not going to tolerate this behavior.
-Consider setting ground rules that come with a strike system.
+Make it clear that you are not going to tolerate this behavior and consider setting ground rules that come with a strike system.
 For example, you could say that if they cause a scene at the grocery store three more times, you will do their shopping without them.

 It’s possible that your parent’s demanding and difficult behavior is stemming from depression or frustration with their loss of independence.
 Many elderly individuals have a tendency to become more sedentary and asocial if they lose certain physical abilities and have their driver’s license revoked.